-The new license owner should have their Google email account added to the Supermetrics team with the Data Studio license as an Owner role per the standard user ID change instructions.
+The new license owner should have their Google account added to the Supermetrics team with the Data Studio license as an Owner role – see the standard user ID change instructions.
 This will both give them the rights to use the Data Studio license(s) itself, as well as give license and team management rights.

 If there are issues with following these instructions, see Common Issues below.

 Make sure the new owner has access to the data source platforms themselves (rights to see property in Google Analytics, access to Ad Account in Facebook, etc) or can use a general user account, so they can set up the data source connectors under their own accounts.

-If the Data Studio report files and the data source files are stored on the original owner's private Drive, the files should be moved or copied to the new owner's Drive (or placed in a shared location).
+If the Data Studio report files and data source files are stored on the original owner's private Drive, the files should be moved or copied to the new owner's Drive, or placed in a shared location.

 Both file types can be managed with edit rights.
 However, especially for data source files, need to have the ownership of the file changed to the new owner's Google account.
 Otherwise, they won't be able to manage the accounts on the data source file.

-- If you just want to copy the originals, see Copying Data Studio Report and Data Source Files.
+If you just want to copy the original files, see Copying Data Studio report and data source files.

 If you are unable to transfer ownership of the files as the original owner is gone, see Common Issues below.

-Once the new account is the owner of the data source files, they can now change the logged in accounts to their own so that the connections continue to work once the original owner is gone.
+Once the new account is the owner of the data source files, they can change the logged in accounts to their own so the connections continue to work once the original owner is gone.